History of Hinduism: Hindu synthesis

 The decline of Brahmanism was overcome by providing new services and incorporating the non-Vedic Indo-Aryan religious heritage of the eastern Ganges plain and local religious traditions, giving rise to contemporary Hinduism.
-Between 500–200 BCE and c.
-300 CE the "Hindu synthesis" developed, which incorporated Sramanic and Buddhist influences and the emerging Bhakti tradition into the Brahmanical fold via the smriti literature.
+Between about 500 BCE and c.
+400 CE or starting from 200 BCE the "Hindu synthesis" developed, which incorporated Sramanic and Buddhist influences and the emerging Bhakti tradition into the Brahmanical fold via the smriti literature.
 This synthesis emerged under the pressure of the success of Buddhism and Jainism.